Sir Orlando Bridgeman, 2nd Baronet: Disappearance

 Bridgeman disappeared before sailing to Barbados.
 He left farewell letters to his family and to the king and left his clothes by the side of the Thames.
 On 10 June 1738, a body was found drowned in the Thames near Limehouse and because it had been disfigured by the water, the body was falsely identified as Bridgeman's.

 Bridgeman's principal creditor Richard Long acquired ownership of the estate after a Chancery Decree in his favour in 1739.
-The diary of John Perceval, 1st Earl of Egmont says the following:
+The diary of John Perceval, 1st Earl of Egmont, says the following:

 Sir Orlando Bridgeman who, instead of going to his government of Barbados conferred on his last winter, made his escape (as he hoped) from the world, to avoid his creditors, by pretending to make himself away, and accordingly gave it out that he had drowned himself, was ferreted out of his hole by the reward advertised for whoever should discover him, and seized in an inn at Slough, where he had ever since concealed himself.

 Bridgeman was found in an inn at Slough in October 1738 and was imprisoned.

 Death and legacy

 Bridgeman died at the gaol of Gloucester on 5 December 1746, aged 68, and was buried in St Nicholas' Church, Gloucester.
 He had three sons and two daughters.
-His eldest son Francis succeeded to the baronetcy on his father's apparent death in 1738.
+His only surviving son Francis was assumed to have succeeded to the baronetcy on his father's apparent death in 1738.
 However, with his father restored, he predeceased his father in 1740 and the title became extinct with Bridgeman's death.
 Bridgeman's sister Penelope was married to Thomas Newport, 1st Baron Torrington.